How to Play Optimally for Regular Objectives?: Preliminaries

 \subparagraph*{Optimality.} Let $\game = (\arena = \arenaFull, \wc)$ be a game, and $\s\in\states$.
 We say that a strategy $\strat_1$ of $\Pone$ on $\arena$ is \emph{winning from $\s$ for $\wc$} if for all $\play\in \Plays(\arena, \s, \strat_1)$, $\colHatInf(\play) \in \wc$.

-A strategy of $\Pone$ is \emph{optimal for $\Pone$ in $(\arena, \wc)$} if it is winning from all the states of $\arena$ from which $\Pone$ has a winning strategy.
+A strategy of $\Pone$ is \emph{optimal for $\Pone$ in $(\arena, \wc)$} if it is winning from all the vertices of $\arena$ from which $\Pone$ has a winning strategy.
 We often write \emph{optimal for $\Pone$ in $\arena$} if the objective $\wc$ is clear from the context.

-We stress that this notion of optimality requires a \emph{single} strategy to be winning from \emph{all} the winning states (a property sometimes called \emph{uniformity}).
+\begin{remark} We stress that this notion of optimality requires a \emph{single} strategy to be winning from \emph{all} the winning vertices (a property sometimes called \emph{uniformity}).
+Asking for uniformity may require strategies that are more complex to implement than just requiring winning strategies from individual vertices.
+Still, uniformity is a common requirement (see, e.g.,~\cite{GZ05,Ohl23}) that comes at no extra cost in many well-studied situations~\cite{DJW97,CN06}.
+We discuss uniformity again in Remark~\ref{rmk:uniformity2}.

+Note also that there is no requirement on the behavior of an optimal strategy from vertices from which no strategy is winning, as we assume that the opponent plays rationally.
+In particular, even if winning becomes possible due to a mistake of the opponent after starting from a non-winning vertex, an optimal strategy needs not win. \qedEx \end{remark}

 Let $\memSkel$ be a memory structure and $\wc \subseteq \colors^\omega$ be an objective.
 We say that \emph{$\memSkel$ suffices (to play optimally) for $\wc$ (resp.\ in finite, finitely branching, one-player arenas)} if for all (resp.\ finite, finitely branching, one-player) arenas $\arena$, $\Pone$ has an optimal strategy based on $\memSkel$ in game $(\arena, \wc)$.